sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/dependent-origination.md

 <div class="english">

-> Therein what is 'name-and-form'  ̓  arising from consciousness as a condition?
+> Therein what is 'name-and-form' <span class="breathmark">'</span> arising from consciousness as a condition?

 </div>